← All posts

 Public company RSUs are predictable.
 You know what they're worth.
 You can sell them the day they vest.
 If you have a mortgage, kids, or any financial obligation that depends on steady income, RSUs remove uncertainty from the equation.

 Startup equity is a bet.
-Early employees at Stripe, Coinbase, and Datadog saw their options increase 50x to 100x.
-Those stories are real.
-But for every one of them, there are hundreds of startups where the options ended up worth zero.
+The breakout stories about early employees whose options paid for houses are real, but for every breakout there are hundreds of startups where the options ended up worth zero.
 The expected value might be similar, but the variance is enormous.

 A reasonable approach: make sure your base salary and benefits cover your financial needs comfortably.
 Treat the equity as upside potential, not money you're counting on.